pymanga/pyMANGA/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md

   - ``offset`` (float): (optional) offset of the sine function (along the time axis).
 Default: 0
   - ``noise`` (float): (optional) standard deviation to pick salinity value from sine function.
 Default: 0
 - ``save_salinity_ts`` (int): (optional) number indicating at which nth timestep the salinity in each cell is written to a text file.

+See <a href="https://github.com/pymanga/sensitivity/blob/main/ResourceLib/BelowGround/Individual/SaltFeedbackBucket/SaltFeedbackBucket.md" target="_blank">this example</a> for the effect discretization parameters.

 # Value